 A collaboration between The Public Science Project, The New York Performance Standards Consortium, and the Learning Policy Institute

 This report describes the history, context, implementation, and early results of a unique college admissions pilot, one that provides new evidence in the ongoing debate about how colleges should evaluate students to determine who is likely to thrive.
 Since 2015, the City University of New York (CUNY), serving over 250,000 students through 25 two- and four-year colleges, and high schools in the New York Performance Standards Consortium (the Consortium), which use performance-based assessments to assess student progress, have collaborated to add authentic evidence of student learning to the college admissions process.

 Drawing on a data set that links data from the New York City Department of Education and the CUNY system, this report provides a statistical portrait of the progress of Consortium graduates attending CUNY, including a subset who were admitted to college based, in part, on performance assessments, student work, and teacher recommendations but who scored below the SAT cutoff score for CUNY admission to 4-year institutions.

 The report describes the schools’ performance-based assessment system and how it functions within Consortium schools.
 It details how teachers and students collaborate to produce high-quality work and how teachers within each school and throughout the network collaborate to maintain and support the rigor and relevance of the assessment process.
 It describes how the work that students produce through these systems can inform college admissions and what the results of those admissions decisions were in this pilot, as measured through credit accumulation, college GPA, and college persistence.
 [Read the full report.]

-A PARTICIPATORY ACTION RESEARCH PROJECT BY AND FOR LGBTQ+ YOUTH ABOUT FAMILY EXPERIENCES.
+A PARTICIPATORY ACTION RESEARCH PROJECT BY AND FOR LGBTQ+ AND GENDER EXPANSIVE YOUTH DOCUMENTING FAMILY EXPERIENCES.